tony19/named-regexp/README.md

 named-regexp 0.1.7
 ==================
-This library is a wrapper for `java.util.regex`, implementing named capture groups for Java 5/6.
+This library is a thin wrapper for `java.util.regex`, implementing named capture groups for Java 5/6.
 Note this isn't needed in Java 7, which already supports this feature.

-This is a fork of the [named-regexp](http://code.google.com/p/named-regexp) project that fixes several bugs.
+This is a fork of the [named-regexp](http://code.google.com/p/named-regexp) project, including several bug fixes.

 License